 The smell of mint and black pepper, orange, cinnamon, thyme.
-They’re scents one can easily imagine wafting from a kitchen.
-But scents and other chemical compounds plants produce (on their own or with a help from microorganisms) often exist in nature to help plants defend themselves from herbivores looking for a meal or pathogens searching for a host.
+They're scents one can easily imagine wafting from a kitchen.
+But bouquets and other chemical compounds plants produce (on their own or with help from microorganisms) often exist in nature to help plants defend themselves from herbivores looking for a meal or pathogens searching for a host.

 "The lima bean is fascinating in the way it has very different types of defenses.
 These defenses are more sophisticated in populations growing in nature because they involve the trophic level of the lima bean."